 Meanwhile, Moonspell recorded their first video to support Irreligious for the track Opium.
 The video for Opium was shot in Lisbon, on the 15th of June at a coffee-house/library ambiance.
 The topic of the music video explored the effects of Opium as a literary inspiration (and not an explicit support to drug consumption), and includes traces of Portuguese author Fernando Pessoa.

-1996's Irreligious featured gothic ambient music instead of just traditional black metal elements.
+1996's Irreligious featured punk rock ambient music instead of just traditional black metal elements.
 This direction would be more fully explored on their follow-up album of Sin/Pecado (1998; now featuring Sérgio Crestana on bass).
 Moonspell returned in 1999 with Butterfly Effect, Darkness and Hope (2001), Everything Invaded (2003) and The Antidote (2003).

 It was Memorial in 2006, their first for 'SPV Steamhammer', that made them big by topping the Portuguese album chart on its first week and also breaking into the German Top 100 at number 68.
 It further achieved gold status in Portugal after selling 10,000 copies, making Moonspell the first Portuguese metal band of their style to do that.